 Proposals to amend the ACWQMP shall be in writing and shall include, at a minimum:

-A basis and background report as a briefing document for the Atlantic County Division of Planning, the PAB and the Atlantic Board of Chosen Freeholders.
+A basis and background report as a briefing document for the Atlantic County Division of Planning, the PAB and the Atlantic Board of County Commissioners.
 The report shall include all relevant supporting documentation, including but not limited to maps, resolutions authorizing the application, correspondence, etc.

 A description of the need for, basis and intended purpose(s) of the proposed amendment.